s-kust/python-backtesting-template/README.md

 The class includes a `get_data` function that returns a ticker's DataFrame.
 It contains OHLC data, derived columns, and features.
 Take a couple of minutes to examine its code.

 See also `run_strategy_main_simple.py` file for how to instantiate the `TickersData` class.

-Note the `required_feature_columns` parameter.
-It is a set where you should list all derived columns and features.
+*Modified 22.12.2024*: The OHLC data must include the necessary derived columns to create features.
+Previously, the `TickersData` class handled it, but now this responsibility has been shifted to the functions that generate features.
+If a function cannot find the required derived columns, it should call other functions to add them.
+For an example, refer to the `/features/f_v1_basic.py` file.

 ## Optimizing Input Parameters for Feature Creation Functions